bitsnnfl2021/bitsnnfl2021.github.io/index.md

 * On the form, you will be required to fill in up to 3 preferences for the paper you wish to implement.
 * If you want to implement a paper which is not available in the list, you can suggest a paper in the designated space on the google form.
 Note that if you suggest a paper on your own, it will automatically be considered your highest preference.

+**Note:** If you suggest a paper on your own, it will first be verified by us for code availability, good research and ease of implementation.

 Changes, if any, to the procedure will be communicated to you before Tuesday.